misiektoja/instagram_monitor/docs/troubleshooting.md

 In an interactive terminal, Doctor can offer one real delivery test for each configured notification channel that passes its checks.
 Each prompt defaults to No. Answering Yes to the email prompt sends one test email.
 Answering Yes to the webhook prompt sends one Discord or ntfy message.
 Doctor never offers delivery tests when it runs without an interactive terminal.

-Each failure includes a `To fix:` action.
+Each failure and warning includes a `To fix:` action, and a `Guide:` link to the relevant documentation page where one applies.
 The command returns a nonzero exit status if a check or approved delivery test fails, so scripts can detect the failure.
 Doctor accepts normal login, target and file options.
 Use them to check the saved setup or one exact combination:

 ```sh
 instagram_monitor --doctor